InOutLake/autodocs/configuration/ruleset.md

    - Files represent individual units of documentation such as APIs, models, services, etc.

 2. **Naming Convention**
-   - Use aliases instead of real file names for clarity and abstraction.
+   - Example format: `services/service_0/logic_part_1/api.md`
-   - Example format: `services/service_0/logic_part_1/api`
+   - Use descriptive names for documentation folders and filenames

 3. **Template Types**
    - Templates define the expected structure of a document.